 At this stage in the programme, we were looking at a specific problem through a magnifying glass and it was clear that we were broadening our horizons whilst on a path of discovery.
 Now that we had identified a challenge brief and understood the value our technology could bring we explored the issues raised by modelling the user experiences from every perspective.
 This exercise expanded the scope of intellectual property around something specific and it went so broad, that the client had the opportunity to pick and choose which parts of the problem solution they liked.

 The final step in our consultancy package was to focus and refine our findings..
 This presentation encompassed strategic thought and projections on how their business case would be improved through the implementation of our recommendations and designs.

 To arrive at a simple solution we stepped back to look at the problem as a whole – before going through the complexity, and out of that we were able to develop a solution together.
 This programme of work led to a second contract and a technology trial that we delivered successfully.
 If you are reading this guys, then thank you so much to all those involved!

-In a nutshell, the hexology team has been working on this stuff for a while – we’re into our 3rd year and we’ve gathered a wealth of experience that we’re ready to share, which is why we have created a special Kickstarter reward package called the Client.
+In a nutshell, the hexology team has been working on this stuff for a while – we’re into our 4th year and we’ve gathered a wealth of experience that we’re ready to share.

-Aimed at Innovation and Technology teams inside organisations working on complex and specific challenges, the Client package has been setup to help unlock the complexity of a specific technical challenge.
+Aimed at Innovation and Technology teams inside organisations working on complex and specific challenges, #hexology is being built to help unlock the complexity of a specific technical challenge.
 We’ll help you with the implementation of our technology into your application, which may even include access to bespoke prototypes and creative consultancy with our team.
-If you are interested in #hexology then there is a good probability that we will be able to help you and this reward is one sure way to get your hands on a set of hex beacons, the API and to get us focused on your challenge brief – however complex.
+If you are interested in #hexology, then there is a good probability that we will be able to help through a set of #hex beacons, access to the API and to get us focused on your challenge brief – however complex.